 New & Used Aston Martin Rapide: In Depth

-The Aston Martin Rapide is a large, luxurious, high-performance sedan that seats four passengers.
+The Aston Martin Rapide is a large, luxurious, high-performance sedan that seats up to four passengers.
 With its easily recognizable design, the Rapide competes with the Maserati Quattroporte and the Porsche Panamera.

 Few changes have come to the Rapide's specification over its three-year run thus far, except very recently, with the addition of a new Rapide S model.
 Beginning with the 2014 Aston Martin Rapide S, the standard Rapide spec is no more--replaced by more power and a new face, among other changes.